Agreements reached in Siehl civil case tied to murder conviction, release on appeal

 The commissioners approved a $600,000 payment in the lawsuit filed by Kevin Siehl, which was later continued by his son, Kevin Siehl II, after the elder Siehl died earlier this year.

-Kevin Siehl, of Windber, was released from state prison in 2016 after spending almost three decades denying the allegations that he took the life of his estranged wife, Christine.
+The elder Kevin Siehl was released from state prison in 2016 after spending almost three decades denying allegations that he took the life of his estranged wife, Christine.

 In 2018, Siehl's attorney, Jonathan Feinberg, of Philadelphia, filed a federal civil lawsuit against the city of Johnstown; Cambria County; former District Attorney and current Judge David Tulowitzki; former Assistant District Attorney Daniel Lovette; state police Trooper Merrill Brant; state police Trooper and forensic scientist supervisor Scott Ermlick; and former Johnstown police officers Angelo Cancelliere and Lawrence Wagner.
 Wagner and Cancelliere were individually dismissed in the case on Wednesday, which means they were not responsible to pay part of the settlement.